Skip to content

 Helpers

-Most loop bodies wrap a provider’s Stream<TurnDelta>.
-The pattern is always the same: forward deltas to the consumer, wait for the terminal turn_complete, then decide what to do with the assembled Turn.
-Loop.streamUntilComplete packages exactly that:
+Most loop bodies wrap a provider’s Stream<TurnEvent>.
+The pattern is always the same: forward events to the consumer, wait for the terminal TurnComplete, then decide what to do with the assembled Turn.
+Loop.onTurnComplete packages exactly that:

 pipe(